Cozywa/simple_labyrinth/README.md

-Before use the full file, please install "json5" and "pygame" module with pip.
+Before use the full file, please install "json5" and "pygame" module by pip.